Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 -   The Unity Editor sometimes emits an exception from a Bursted job.
 This is a DSPGraph and job system bug related to scheduling, and does not appear to have any adverse effects currently.
+-   Sometimes DSPGraph will hang editor shutdown if Myri was installed but never used.

 ## Near-Term Roadmap